FAQ

 • How much do designs cost?

 Designs cost anywhere from several hundred dollars for a simple, small area, to several thousand dollars for more complex and complete landscape plans.
-At Formecology, LLC, place a high value on the importance of design as a precursor to any installation work because it is fundamental to the function and beauty of any outdoor living area.
+At formecology LLC, place a high value on the importance of design as a precursor to any installation work because it is fundamental to the function and beauty of any outdoor living area.
 Our Conceptual Landscape Master Plan (CLMP) process includes all steps beginning with the data collection (site inventory/analysis) and complete with a landscape plan, client meeting and cost estimate.
 To ensure a project begins with sustainability at the fore we provide a client with a long-term vision for their site as well as a clear idea of the potential costs at the very beginning.

 Design